 There are three main situations in which preterm labor and premature birth may occur:

-- Spontaneous preterm labor.
+- Spontaneous preterm labor and birth.
 This term refers to unintentional, unplanned delivery before the 37th week of pregnancy.
-Although the cause of spontaneous preterm labor and delivery is usually not known, a history of having one preterm birth is one of the strongest predictors for subsequent preterm births.1
+This type of preterm birth can result from a number of causes, such as infection or inflammation, although the cause of spontaneous preterm labor and delivery is usually not known.
+A history of delivering preterm is one of the strongest predictors for subsequent preterm births.1